-- which will later be used to access the system, retrieve important Hosting information and programming, and modify the custom materials in the outsource provider transaction processing engine. - c) The application is received and the information therein is 5 reviewed, and the application is either approved or rejected (unless this is a preapproved Host).
+- b) Prospect completes the Host application form (except where preapproved), providing information about the type of website(s) operated by the Host, some traffic statistics about these websites and general visitor demographics, and complete contact information.
+The prospect also selects an outsource provider system user ID and password which will later be used to access the system, retrieve important Hosting information and programming, and modify the custom materials in the outsource provider transaction processing engine. - c) The application is received and the information therein is reviewed, and the application is either approved or rejected (unless this is a preapproved Host).
 If approved, the Host's ID and password are activated, and an automated message is sent to the new Host informing them of their approval.
 This message will also contain instructions for accessing the e-commerce outsource provider system, setting up their links to the outsource provider, and inserting outsource provider data into their website(s).
-Preapproved Hosts will be immediately able to access this system upon submission 15 of their application. - d) Host accesses e-commerce outsource provider system to begin the step-by-step setup process.
+Preapproved Hosts will be immediately able to access this system upon submission of their application. - d) Host accesses e-commerce outsource provider system to begin the step-by-step setup process.
 The Host first identifies a page from their own website which will provide the look and feel to be replicated.
-Following this, the Host 20 configures product selections for each of its approved Merchants and downloads product images, text, and CGI/ HTML code for their own website.
+Following this, the Host configures product selections for each of its approved Merchants and downloads product images, text, and CGI/ HTML code for their own website.
 Host then completes changes to website and activates new content.
-Hosts are free to promote their use of the outsource provider as they 25 feel is suitable to the product at any time and with any frequency, subject to reasonable limitations. - e) Hosts will be able to access real-time reports about transaction volume including number of users, average purchase amount per user, number of purchases on specified 30 days or within specified date ranges.
-Hosts can create customized reports to determine conversion rates, top selling products, commissions earned, paid, and due, and other pertinent information.
-This information can be leveraged by the e-commerce outsource provider and the Host to 35 c) Periodically, the e-commerce outsource provider will calimprove the efficacy of targeted marketing efforts on the Host's website.
+Hosts are free to promote their use of the outsource provider as they feel is suitable to the product at any time and with any frequency, subject to reasonable limitations. - e) Hosts will be able to access real-time reports about 40 transaction volume including number of users, average purchase amount per user, number of purchases on specified days or within specified date ranges.
+Hosts can create customized reports to determine conversion rates, top selling products, commissions earned, paid, and due, and 45 other pertinent information.
+This information can be leveraged by the e-commerce outsource provider and the Host to improve the efficacy of targeted marketing efforts on the Host's website.